-Committees composed of educators from Maryland schools and MSDE, along with MI Project Management and MI Content Area Scoring Directors, met prior to the January and May 2004 scoring of constructed responses to pre-score a sample of responses from the current administration.
-The committees were content specific: English, Algebra/Data Analysis, Geometry, Government, and Biology.
+Committees composed of educators from Maryland schools and MSDE, along with MI Project Management and MI Content Area Scoring Directors, met prior to the January scoring of constructed responses to pre-score a sample of responses from the current administration.
+The committees were content specific: Algebra/Data Analysis, Geometry, Government, and Biology.
 By first training on generic rubrics and established "anchors," or samples from previous administrations, the committee calibrated their scores of student responses to scores from previous administrations.
 The committees then proceeded to review the existing guides and to score supplemental responses for the operational items.
 This process was a further opportunity for the members of the committees to calibrate their scores to scores assigned in previous rangefinding meetings.
-Each new item in the field test was then scored, again using the generic rubrics and anchor papers as a means of calibration.
+Each new field-test item was then scored, again using the generic rubrics and anchor papers as a means of calibration.